openeyes-sys/.github/profile/README.md

 - [ ] CMS: Case Management System
 - [ ] CRS: Crime Reporting System
 - [ ] Other Services in relation
+- [ ] **Some sort of AI or ML that can take in a description / case, look at the facts, and determine the charges and laws involved**